demianriccardi/HackaMol-X-Vina/examples/stage1_setup/README.md

 screening a single molecule against many possible target biological molecules, see HackaMol-CaseStudy) you can switch the descriptions below for the receptor and ligand directories.

-Stage 1. in a working directory have three directories:
+Stage 1. in a main working directory have three directories:

     receptors/ contains the pdbqt files for receiving molecule of interest.
 After some initial prepping (strip hydrogens, etc) I generate them using MGLTools, which free and easy to install.